 The Atlantic Forest can be divided into several eco-regions, according to geomorphic characteristics and climate conditions of the respective areas.
 The largest of these regions are the forests of southwestern Brazil, northeastern Argentina and east Paraguay, which cover the river basins of the Paraná and Paraíba rivers and are known as the Upper Paraná Atlantic Forest.

 According to WWF, the Upper Paraná Atlantic Forest is one of the 200 most important biological regions on earth, with its rich plant and animal life.
-The largest and most impressive mammals of South America are native to this virgin forest: jaguar, puma, ocelot, tapir and capybara, to mention just a few.
-In addition, 300 bird species are native to this region as well as many more animal species.
-The rich flora, the many tree species, ferns and rare orchids characterize this valuable eco-system.
+The largest and most impressive mammals of South America are native to this virgin forest, such as jaguar, puma, ocelot, tapir and capybara, in addition to 300 bird species.
+A rich variety of flora, including many tree species, ferns, and rare orchids characterize this valuable eco-system.

 The Nature Reserve

-The San Rafael Nature Reserve is located in the Departements Itapúa and Caazapá in "Cordillera San Rafael", a mountain range in southeastern Paraguay, with elevations of up to 500 m.
-The reserve covers an area of 73,000 hectares (730 km²).
-It is the largest contiguous native Upper Paraná Atlantic Forest in Paraguay.
+The San Rafael Nature Reserve is located in the departments of Itapúa and Caazapá in the "Cordillera San Rafael", a mountain range in southeastern Paraguay, with elevations of up to 500 m.
+The reserve covers an area of 73,000 hectares (730 km²), and it is the largest contiguous native Upper Paraná Atlantic Forest in Paraguay.

-San Rafael is habitat for numerous exceptional animal and plant species.
-It is also home to the communities of the Mbya-Indians, the indigenous inhabitants of Paraguay.
-Some Mbya-Indian communities are still living unchanged according to their traditions.
-In 1992 the region was officially declared a sanctuary by the government, however the financial funds were lacking, to purchase the land from private proprietors to create a national park.
+San Rafael is home to numerous exceptional animal and plant species, as well as to the communities of the Mbya-Indians, the indigenous inhabitants of Paraguay.
+Some Mbya-Indian communities are still living unchanged according to their traditions within the reserve.
+In 1992 the region was officially declared a sanctuary by the government, however the financial funds were lacking and they were unable to purchase the land from private proprietors to create a national park.
 As such, some owners, in spite of the official ban, are still interested in the forestry use of their lands.

 The Threat to San Rafael

-The existence of San Rafael is mainly put at risk due to logging, poaching and clearing to gain farmland and grasslands.
-Slashing-and-burning outside the area of San Rafael often burn out of control and spread to the sanctuary.
-Improper farming, in which the soil is depleted in a short period to the point that farming is no longer profitable, increases the pressure on forests in general.
-San Rafael is one the last major woodlands in the area, and as such particularly at risk of being endangered.
+The existence of San Rafael is mainly put at risk by logging, poaching and clearing the forest to gain farm and grasslands.
+Slashing-and-burning outside the area of San Rafael often spread out of control and can lead to wildfires within the sanctuary.
+The local farming communities surrounding the reserve practice subsistence agriculture, often causing the soil to be depleted in a short period.
+This in turn causes the soil to be less fertile, to the point that farming is no longer profitable, leading farmers to clear more forest land for new fields.
+As San Rafael is one the last major woodlands in the area, it is at a great and increasingly grave risk of deforestation.